phoerious/InsertCoin-Docs/en-US/misc/troubleshooting.markdown

 ## SD Card Problem:

-* **Problem:** I just bought a new sd card and my phone does not see it, I formatted on windows and works fine on my pc.
+* **Problem:** I just bought a new sd card and my phone does not see it, I formatted on Windows and works fine on my pc.
 Help!

   **Fix:** Make sure the sd card you bought is compatible with your phone.
 Check that it is formatted as FAT32, Windows has a habit of formatting in NTFS and